 Career Description Use verbatim methods and equipment to capture, store, retrieve, and transcribe pretrial and trial proceedings or other information.
 Includes stenocaptioners who operate computerized stenographic captioning equipment to provide captions of live or prerecorded broadcasts for hearing-impaired viewers.

-Life As a Court Reporter
+Court Reporter Responsibilities

 - Take notes in shorthand or use a stenotype or shorthand machine that prints letters on a paper tape.